jadu/pulsar/docs/_components/dropzone.md

 @deafult [false]
 ```

 The passive option specifies if the DropZone will be in passive mode.
 When in passive mode, the DropZoneComponent will not alter any HTML apart from adding file nodes once a file is added.
 It should be used for when you need to turn an existing element into a DropZone and do not want to use the default DropZone HTML.
-When in passive mode you will need to leverage the DropZoneComponent API in order to change state.
+When in passive mode you will need to leverage the DropZoneComponent public methods (below) in order to change state.

 Environment | Code
 ----------- | ----------------------------------------